Ladbaby/InsRec/README.md

     for example, using [Miniconda](https://docs.conda.io/en/latest/miniconda.html)/[Anaconda](https://www.anaconda.com/):

     ```shell
-    conda create -n InsRec python=3.11
+    conda create -n InsRec python=3.12
     conda activate InsRec
     ```

-    > Python 3.11 has been tested.
+    > Python 3.11 & 3.12 have been tested.
 Other versions may also work.

 3. Install dependencies in the created environment